ADD CONDITION

 Warnings and Precautions

 This product is for external use only, so be sure to apply it as directed.
-Avoid wrapping the area tightly or using a heating pad, and keep it away from your eyes and mucous membranes.
-Do not apply it to wounds or damaged skin.
+Avoid wrapping the area tightly or using a heating pad while using it.
+Keep the product away from your eyes and mucous membranes, and do not apply it to wounds or damaged skin.

 Overdose

-If you or someone else has swallowed too much of a medication, it’s important to seek medical help immediately.
-You can do this by contacting a Poison Control Center or going to the nearest emergency room.
-Acting quickly can make a significant difference in the outcome.
+If you or someone else has swallowed too much of this medication, it’s important to seek medical help right away.
+You can contact a Poison Control Center at 1-800-222-1222 for immediate assistance.

 Pregnancy Use